- 1. Introduction to Biology2h 42m

 Key Terminology

-- Autotrophs: Organisms that produce their own nutrients from inorganic sources, often through photosynthesis; also called primary producers.
+- Autotrophs: Organisms that produce their own nutrients and energy, often through photosynthesis, serving as primary producers in ecosystems.

-- Trophic level: The position an organism occupies in a food chain, such as primary producer, primary consumer, secondary consumer, etc.
+- Trophic level: The position an organism occupies in a food chain or food web, such as primary producer, primary consumer, secondary consumer, etc.

 - Grazing food chain: A food chain where primary consumers feed on living plants or autotrophs.